omar-polo/plass/README.md

 In addition, plass uses got(1) to manage the password store (but can be easily patched to use git(1) if desired.)

-At the moment plass is completely compatible with pass, the same gpg2 commands are used to decrypt and encrypt the passwords entries.
+At the moment plass is completely compatible with pass, the same gpg commands are used to decrypt and encrypt the passwords entries.
 In the future, I'd like to switch the encryption tool to either signify or age.